prettier/prettier/docs/ci.md

 title: Run Prettier on CI
 ---

-To apply autofix for Prettier on GitHub actions, do the following:
+To apply autofix for Prettier from GitHub actions, do the following:

 1. Install the [`autofix.ci`](https://github.com/apps/autofix-ci/) GitHub App.
 1. Make sure you have a **pinned** version of Prettier installed in your repository.